NSerbin/Ansible/README.md

-# Personal Ansible Desktop & VMs Configs
+# Ansible Project for Workstation & Raspberry PI
 I use Ansible to configure my Workstations and Raspberry PI 4.

 ## Disclaimer